pengnam/BrainDump/DistributedSystems/Raft.md

-Check thesecretlivesof.data.com/raft

-PAxos is a family of protocols.

-Check lamport's website.

-# Paxos
+# Raft

-Can be decomposed to relatively simple subproblems.

-1. correctness: under non-byzantine conditions
-2. available: Any cluster of 5 can tolerate a cluster on 2
-3. Does not depend on timing
+- Raft is a concensus algorithm that is an alternative to Paxos.
+- It offers a generic way to distributed a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transactions.
+- Reliable, Replicated, Redundant, and Fault Tolerant.

 ## Subproblems
 1. Leader election
 2. Log replication
-3. Safety

 ## Leader election
 Roles:
 - Leader: onyl one leader
-Candidate: leader candidates in the election process
+- Candidate: leader candidates in the election process
 - Follower: Do not send any request, only accespt heartbeat from laeader, except forwarding requests from client to leader

 ### Changing of roles